Pest animal control laws

 - Learn more about animal welfare laws in Queensland.

-- Learn about animal welfare for wild dogs (PDF, 65KB).
+- Read about animal welfare for wild dogs (PDF, 65KB).

-- Learn about fire ant biosecurity zones and movement controls.
+- Find out about fire ant biosecurity zones and movement controls.

 - Learn about electric ant biosecurity zones and movement controls.